 Eat Pizza at the Source

-Naples is the birthplace of pizza and Neapolitan pizza (thin soft base, simple toppings, wood-fired) bears almost no resemblance to what is sold elsewhere in the world.
-L'Antica Pizzeria da Michele on Via Cesare Sersale is the most famous : cash only, two options (Margherita or Marinara), expect a queue, absolutely worth it.
-A pizza costs around €5–€7.
-Sorbillo on Via dei Tribunali is also outstanding.
+Naples is the birthplace of pizza and Neapolitan pizza bears almost no resemblance to what is sold under the same name elsewhere.
+L’Antica Pizzeria da Michele on Via Cesare Sersale is the most famous: cash only, two options (Margherita or Marinara), expect a queue, absolutely worth it.
+Sorbillo on Via dei Tribunali is equally outstanding.
+A pizza costs around €5 to €7.

 Frequently Asked Questions